phcompeau/biological_modeling_course/_pages/coronavirus/tutorial_homology.md

 toc_sticky: true
 ---

-In this software tutorial, we will apply three popular software resources (SWISS-MODEL, GalaxyWEB, and Robetta) for homology modeling of the SARS-CoV-2 S protein.
+In this software tutorial, we will apply three popular software resources (SWISS-MODEL, Robetta, and GalaxyWEB) for homology modeling of the SARS-CoV-2 S protein.
 Recall that the S protein is a homotrimer, meaning that it consists of three identical protein structures, or chains.
 Therefore, we will predict the sequence of a single chain in what follows.

 ## SWISS-MODEL
 The SWISS-MODEL pipeline comprises four steps.